bitnami/charts/bitnami/contour-operator/README.md

 ### To 1.0.0

 This version updates the chart to use Contour's latest release, `1.20.1`.
-Among other features, exisiting CRDs have been syncronised with the official [Contour repository](https://github.com/projectcontour/contour/blob/main/examples/render/contour.yaml)
+Among other features, existing CRDs have been synchronised with the official [Contour repository](https://github.com/projectcontour/contour/blob/main/examples/render/contour.yaml)

 This version bumps the Envoy and Contour container to the ones matching the Contour Operator requirements.